cookiecutter/cookiecutter/docs/advanced/hooks.rst

 Shell scripts work similarly::

-    cookiecutter-something/
+    cookieninja-something/
     ├── {{cookiecutter.project_slug}}/
     ├── hooks
     │   ├── pre_gen_project.sh
     │   └── post_gen_project.sh
     └── cookiecutter.json

-It shouldn't be too hard to extend Cookiecutter to work with other types of scripts too.
+It shouldn't be too hard to extend Cookieninja to work with other types of scripts too.
 Pull requests are welcome.

 For portability, you should use Python scripts (with extension `.py`) for your hooks, as these can be run on any platform.